Positivity certificates for linear recurrences: Introduction

 Given the polynomials $p_i$ and initial conditions, the \emph{positivity problem} is to decide whether $u_n\ge0$ for all~$n\in\mathbb N$~(\footnote{We call this a problem of positivity rather than non-negativity to be consistent with the terminology used in the C-finite case~\cite{OuaknineWorrell2014a}.
 The related problem to decide whether $u_n>0$ for all~$n\in\mathbb N$ is also of interest; our results carry over to that case.}).
 For instance, the rational sequence

 is not obviously positive.
-One way of proving its positivity is to use an algorithm for recurrences of order~2, due to Kauers and Pillwein~\cite{KauersPillwein2010}, directly on the recurrence
+One way of proving its positivity starts from the recurrence

 that can be computed by Zeilberger's algorithm~\cite{PetkovsekWilfZeilberger1996}.
-(Another proof was given by Straub and Zudilin using hypergeometric identities \cite{StraubZudilin2015}.)
+A general method due to Gerhold and Kauers~\cite{GerholdKauers2005}, turned into an algorithm for recurrences of order~2 by Kauers and Pillwein~\cite{KauersPillwein2010}, shows the positivity of the solution.
+(Another proof of the positivity of~$s_n$ was given by Straub and Zudilin using hypergeometric identities \cite{StraubZudilin2015}.)
 In this work, we give an algorithm proving positivity of a large class of sequences of arbitrary order, including those dealt with by the algorithm of Kauers and Pillwein.

 P-finite and C-finite sequences are closed under addition, product and Cauchy product \(((u_n)_{n\in\mathbb N},(v_n)_{n\in\mathbb N})\mapsto(\sum_{k=0}^nu_kv_{n-k})_{n\in\mathbb N}\).
 Also, for any \(\ell\in\mathbb N_{>0}\) and \(q\in\{0,\dots,\ell-1\}\), the subsequence \((u_{\ell n+q})_{n\in\mathbb N}\) satisfies a linear recurrence (of order at most \(d\)).
 These operations are all effective, so that recurrences can be computed for these sequences given recurrences for the input~\cite{Stanley1999}.
 These closure properties allow to reduce other problems to that of positivity.